xpclove/qblas/README.md

 The library help you run quantum basic linear algebra and quantum simulation tasks on a quntum computer.

 Authors：
-Xiaopeng Cui, Department of Physics，Fudan University
+Xiaopeng Cui, etc. Department of Physics，Fudan University

 Shanghai, China